 Child & Family Poverty

-Heswall, Clatterbridge and Greasby, Frankby and Irby all have figures below 5%, or less than 1 in 20 children living in low income families in 2013.
-This compares to around 40%, or 8 in 20 children in Bidston and St. James, Birkenhead and Tranmere, Seacombe.
-(HMRC, 2015)
+Heswall, Clatterbridge, Greasby, Frankby and Irby and Hoylake and Meols are all close to or below 5%, or less than 1 in 20 children living in low income families in 2015

-Alternate calculations highlight potential impact of in-work poverty happening to Wirral families
+Campaign to End Poverty data suggests that applying housing costs to poverty calculations in turn highlights the actual and potential impact of in-work poverty happening to Wirral families

 The key driver for child and family poverty is lack of sufficient income from parental employment, which restricts the amount of earnings a household has.
 This is not just about worklessness, but also working insufficient hours and/or low pay (HM Government, 2014)

-For poor children growing up to be poor adults, the main driver is poor child educational outcomes, primarily through the influence on future employment outcomes and earnings.(HM Government, 2014)
+For poor children growing up to be poor adults, the main driver is poor child educational outcomes, primarily through the influence on future employment outcomes and earnings

-2013 data sees that number of Lower Super Output Areas fall to only 8 above the 50% mark of children in low income families this still equates to 1 in 2 living in childhood poverty in some of the most disadvantaged areas.
-(HMRC, 2015)
+2015 data sees that the number of Wirral Lower Super Output Areas with more than 50% of children in low income families fall to 3 (Birkenhead East Float, Birkenhead West, Bidston St James East) though this still equates to 1 in 2 living in childhood poverty in some of the most disadvantaged areas (HMRC, 2018)

-The highest ranked 10 Wirral Lower Super Output Areas have 5 areas within Bidston and St. James ward.
-(HMRC, 2015)
+The highest ranked 10 Wirral Lower Super Output Areas for highest levels of children living in poverty have 4 areas within Bidston and St. James ward.
+(HMRC, 2018)

 Birkenhead East Float is the number 1 most employment deprived Lower Super Output Area in England in 2015, out of 32,844 Lower Super Output Areas (IMD, 2015)